ddc-java-14/vaccination-pocket-keeper/docs/index.md

 * Service: Google sign-in
   * [Developer Documentation for Google Sign-in](https://developers.google.com/identity/sign-in/android/start-integrating)
   * This app will use this service to authenticate users through a google account.
-  * This app will not not be able to function without full-time access to Google sign-in services.
+  * This app will not be able to function without full-time access to Google sign-in services.

 * Service: Camera Integration
   * [Developer Documentation for Camera Service](https://developer.android.com/guide/topics/media/camera)